corbin-c/conditional-css/README.md

 The idea comes from this stackoverflow answer: https://stackoverflow.com/a/64322555/8086209

-Sometimes you have one component that should behave differently based on its size (or its container's), nut CSS doesn't provide a way to handle this simply (just like media queries to handle viewport size).
+Sometimes you have one component that should behave differently based on its size (or its container's), but CSS doesn't provide a way to handle this simply (just like media queries to handle viewport size).
 The container query is supposed to be implemented soon, but as I write these lines, it's still an experimental feature, so this is a workaround.